adelmuursepp/system-blog/content/posts/sunflower-sutra.md

 Cheap clothes or jewellery – Better size down your wardrobe than opt for street fashion.

-Overaccessorised – Better to have some effective items than to showcase all you got.
+Overaccessorised – Better to have some effective items than to showcase all you've got.

 So if I oversimplify – **look healthy, reliable and as if every item is very well thought through.**